DMK980/Bella-Beat-Case-Study/README.md

 # Bella-Beat-Case-Study
 Google Data Analytics Professional Certificate Capstone Project

+### For a Full analysis you can find in analysis in the "Fitbit_Wellness-Report" files by choosing your preferred format

 ## Business Task

 1. What are some trends in smart device usage?